WHO WE ARE

 Simultaneously, Emily served as a photojournalist for PhelpsSports.com, providing coverage of major events such as the Winter Equestrian Festival, the Devon Horse Show, the National Horse Show, the Longines Global Champions Tour and the Pennsylvania National Horse Show.

-A rider since the age of seven, Emily is dedicated to promoting equestrian sport and is proud to have joined the Jump Media team.
+A rider since the age of seven, Emily is dedicated to promoting equestrian sport and is proud to have joined the Jump Media team in 2016.

 Having served 26 years in the British army, Simon Stafford (SSgt.
 Ret.) gained valuable experience that today serves him well in the fast-paced world of equestrian sport.
 With tours of duty completed in Northern Ireland, Cyprus, Bosnia, Kuwait, Iraq, and Afghanistan, Simon retired from the British military in 2013 with his military conduct assessed as exemplary.